-We have described three approaches to graph-based concept learning: conceptual graphs, the Galois lattice, and SubdueCL.
-Preliminary theoretical analyses indicate that a constrained version of SubdueCL may PAC learn, but more analysis is necessary.
+We have described three approaches to graph-based concept learning: conceptual graphs, the Galois SubdueCL.
+Preliminary theoretical lattice, and analyses indicate that a constrained version of SubdueCL may PAC learn, but more analysis is necessary.
 Empirical results indicate that SubdueCL is competitive with the ILP systems FOIL and Progol.
 Therefore, graph-based relational concept learning is competitive with, and potentially more expressive than logic-based approaches.
-Future experimentation will compare the two approaches on controlled artificial domains, the cancer domain, and graph representations of the web, where we can learn hyperlink-based relational concepts distinguishing two sets of web pages.
+Future experimentation will compare the two approaches on controlled artificial the cancer domain. domains. and representations of the web, where we can learn hyperlink-based relational concepts distinguishing two sets of web pages.